1 Day Itinerary To Banff: Explore the Town & Johnston Canyon

 Is 1 Day Enough to Spend in Banff?

-While you could easily spend several days exploring Banff and its surroundings, 1 day in Banff is enough to experience many of the town’s highlights.
-With a well-planned 1 day itinerary to Banff, you can stroll through downtown, visit historic sites, enjoy scenic views as well as fit in a short hike or gondola ride.
+While you could easily spend several days exploring Banff and its surroundings, 1 day in Banff is enough to see the town, visit Cave and Basin, the Cascade Gardens and hike Johnston Canyon.

 If you have more than just one day, even better!
 2 days in Banff gives you more time to explore beyond the town itself.
-On your second day, you could visit Lake Louise and Moraine Lake or hike to Lake O’Hara in Yoho National Park for more outdoor adventures.
+On your second day, you can visit Lake Louise and Moraine Lake, hike the Big Beehive or Lake O’Hara in Yoho National Park for more outdoor adventures.